jeffreykegler/hoonlint/misc/jogging.md

 Jogs, joggings and jogging hoons have **chess-sidedness**.
 Chess-sidedness is always either kingside and queenside.
+In standard code,
-No properly indented jogging or jogging hoon has "mixed" sidedness.
+No jogging or jogging hoon has "mixed" sidedness.
 What is called a "seaside" jog is a split kingside jog.